 Volunteers play an important role in our school district.
 We are grateful to parents and community members who contribute their time and talents to supporting our students.

 Per WCPSS Board Policy 5015: School Volunteers, the school board encourages principals to develop and implement plans and procedures for utilizing school volunteers, including those who wish to volunteer in a virtual capacity.
-Principals continue to have discretion to determine whether volunteers are needed.
-If the principal determines that a volunteer is needed for an activity or daily operations of the school, he or she is encouraged to permit the volunteer to be on campus.
+Principals continue to have discretion to determine whether volunteers are needed and are encouraged to use volunteers when needed.

 Make a difference in the life of a child--volunteer today!
 Complete this brief survey to let us know your interests: survey